-There are many thousands of adults with ASDs in Victoria and across Australia.
+There are many thousands of adults on the autism spectrum in Victoria and across Australia.
 Because of the nature of the disorder, every person is different, with different abilities, different characteristics and different needs.

 Some adults will continue to require support throughout their lives, whilst others will live independent lives.
-As with everyone, individuals with ASDs need a network of people to enrich their lives and to provide emotional support.
+As with everyone, individuals on the autism spectrum need a network of people to enrich their lives and to provide emotional support.

 Shared and Supported Accommodation

 Shared and supported accommodation (formerly known as Community Residential Unit or CRU) is a group home for individuals with disabilities.
 These can vary in their level of support.
 Individuals of similar support needs share a house that usually accommodates 4-6 residents.

 Individuals should contact DHS Intake and Response for information about how to access this service.
 More information

 Respite support is provided for carers to have a break.
 It is designed to give the individual being cared for a positive break too.
 Respite comes in many forms and the services are provided at local council, state and federal level.
 Contact the Commonwealth Respite and Carelink Centres on 1800 052 222 or visit their website